 Summary: The components of the warm X-band technology can be tested individually during their development and final production in facilities dedicated to high-volume Quality Control (QC).
-The NLC/GLC groups plans to establish this capability as part of the industrialization process.
+The GLC/NLC groups plan to establish this capability as part of the industrialization process.
 Extensions of the NLCTA and GLCTA are planned to test design interfaces, integration, and operation of complete accelerator systems.